BenCaiello/PalmettoBUG/docs/source/WelcometoPalmettoBUG.rst

 PalmettoBUG is a GUI interface for performing all the steps of analysis for an (imaging) mass cytometry experiment.
-While explicitly intended for IMC and solution-mode mass cytometry, it theoretically can work with any imaging data that can represented in a .tiff file or any signle-cell data that can be represented as an .fcs file.
+While explicitly intended for IMC and solution-mode mass cytometry, it theoretically can work with any imaging data that can represented in a .tiff file or any single-cell data that can be represented as an .fcs file.
 However, note that it’s design was very much directed at high-dimensional, but small/medium scale experiments and not low-dimensional very large experiments.
 So its